SEC-355 Assignment Explanations & Samples

 APA format is not required, but solid academic writing is expected.
 Review the rubric prior to beginning the assignment to become familiar with the expectations for successful completion.

 You are required to submit this assignment to LopesWrite.
-I understand the template will cause the percentage to be a little high
+I understand the template will cause the percentage to be a little high.
+I will use my discretion and contact you if necessary.

 Topic 8: Assessment Types - Clinical Field Experience Verification Form must be submitted so GCU can ensure you have completed all practicum/field experiences hours.